Expressive Writing

 And I want to say honestly and transparently that we’re all battling something.
 It’s called being human.

-Why Is Expressive Writing So Good
+Why Is Expressive Writing So Good?

-Now, if you’re wondering why writing down your thoughts is so beneficial for your mental health and also for your physical health (yes really!) it’s all about the parts of the brain firing at any given time.
+If you’re wondering why writing down your thoughts is so beneficial for your mental health and also for your physical health (yes really!) it’s all about the parts of the brain firing at any given time.

-Journaling puts us in touch with the right side of the brain, which is our creative, imaginative, free flow side.
+Journaling puts us in touch with the right side of the brain, which is our creative, imaginative, free-flow side.

 That’s where the magic of journaling comes in.
 It’s a great way to give your mind that much-needed creative pause.